tailstream-io/tailstream-agent/README.md

 curl https://install.tailstream.io | sudo bash -s -- --uninstall
 ```

+The systemd service is configured to run as the `tailstream` user by default.
+You do not need root privileges to run or operate the agent after installation.

 ### Log File Permissions

 The installer automatically grants the `tailstream` user access to common log directories: